 1. Dog Costumes

-It is super cute to see your dog all dressed up in a costume for the holiday, but some pets do not enjoy wearing them.
+It is super cute to see your dog all dressed up in a costume for the holiday, but some pets do not enjoy wearing them, and you should also take costume safety into account.
 Take time and let them get used to their costume before the big night.
 By introducing them to their costume slowly, you can save you and your dog a lot of stress.
 Take a couple of weeks, put one piece on at a time and gradually increase the amount of time they wear it for.
 Be sure to give them a treat for having it on and not fussing.

 2. Pranksters and Mischief